 Farro soup – minestra di farro -is a traditional dish from Central Italy.
-The main ingredient, farro, is an ancient wheat already cultivated some11,000–10,000 years ago in the Western“arc” of the “Fertile Crescent”.
+The main ingredient, farro, is an ancient wheat cultivated some 11,000–10,000 years ago in the Western“arc” of the “Fertile Crescent”.

 More precisely, farro is an Italian word including the grains of three ancient species of hulled wheat:

 Triticum monococcum, is called in English einkorn wheat, in Italian farro piccolo and in French pétit épautre.

 Triticum dicoccum in English is called emmer wheat, in Italian farro medio and in French moyen épautre;

 Triticum spelta in English is called spelt, in Italian farro grande, and in French grand épautre.

 In Central Italy, the most important and widespread type of farro is the emmer wheat, so much that it is often considered the spelt par excellence.
 It is the most adaptable species of farro to harsh conditions.

 Recently, this ancient cereal has come back into use, given the search for alternative foods to common wheat for nutritional reasons and to preserve biodiversity.